 (4) at the time of application for repayment assistance, have been employed full time for at least one year as, and be currently employed full time as a faculty member of a nursing program at an eligible institution in a position that requires an advanced degree in professional nursing.

 PRIORITIES OF APPLICATION ACCEPTANCE

-If there are not sufficient funds to award loan repayment assistance for all eligible nursing faculty whose applications are received by the published deadline, priority will be given to renewal applications.
+After the first year of operation of the program, if there are not sufficient funds to award loan repayment assistance for all eligible nursing faculty whose applications are received by the published deadline, priority will be given to renewal applications.
 Initial applications will be ranked in a manner that takes into account the following information, provided by the Texas Center for Nursing Workforce Studies: